December 30, 2025 (5mo ago) — last updated March 24, 2026 (2mo ago)

 From theory to reality

-For a startup founder, the frog might be drafting the investor pitch deck that could land the next round.
-For a project manager, it might be the tough conversation with a stakeholder that unblocks a project.
-Comparing frog tasks to tadpoles helps make the choice obvious.
+For a founder, the frog might be drafting the investor pitch that could land the next round.
+For a project manager, it might be the tough conversation with a stakeholder that unblocks progress.
+Comparing frogs to tadpoles makes the choice clearer.

 Ask a few clarifying questions and use a framework like this to cut through the noise.
 Knowing which task deserves your morning energy is the first step to making the method work.